jonathancross/jc-docs/pgp/gnupg.md

 #### Can I make changes to a key on a keyserver?

-Generally, no.
+There are 2 major different backends with very different models:

+  * [Hagrid](https://gitlab.com/hagrid-keyserver/hagrid)-based keyservers (eg keys.openpgp.org) authenticate your email address and will let you make some changes to your key.
+But you cannot upload other people's key information there, even info they cryptographically signed.

+  * [Hockypuck](https://hockeypuck.io/)-based server (eg keyserver.ubuntu.com) are the old-school servers which do not authenticate.
+They are untrusted repositories of key material and nothing can be deleted, only added.
-You can **add** information such as valid signatures or new UIDs, but not delete anything.
+    You can add valid signatures or new, certified UIDs *to any key* (not just your own).
-You can also update expiration dates (ie _adding_ a signature with a later expiration date).
+    You can also update expiration dates (ie _adding_ a signature with a later expiration date) for any key.

 #### Many ways to represent a public key...